 Online students complete courses asynchronously through Blackboard.
 Students enrolled in the online master’s degree in higher education can access student resources including the writing center, library, disability support services, and tech support.

-Stony Brook is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Stony Brook University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 8. Appalachian State University